 Fatema Mernissi Postdoctoral Fellow

-Netsanet has been conducting several oral history projects as part of her academic research.
-She focuses mainly on memory, archival studies, historical and cultural documentation practices.
-She recently completed the first phase of a documentation on oral recollections of the 1977 Famine in Ethiopia as experienced by women.
-Netsanet has also compiled a monograph based on a broad oral history study of inter-generational perspectives vis-à- vis Emperor Hailessilassie’s era.
-In addition, her works include documentation on Women in the Ethiopian Student Movement (1950-78)as the recipient of the Global Research Network Grantmanaged by SOAS University of London (2019- 2021)The research outcome led to an archival exhibition entitled Kibibilosh which Netsanet curated at the Modern Art Museum, Gebre Kristos Desta Center in Addis Ababa (7 May – 28 July 2021).
+Gebremichael's academic research focuses on memory, archival studies, historical and cultural documentation practices, particularly through oral history projects.
+Recently, she completed the first phase of documentation on oral recollections of the 1977 Famine in Ethiopia as experienced by women.
+She also compiled a monograph based on an oral history study of inter-generational perspectives on Emperor Hailessilassie's era.
+Her works also include documentation on Women in the Ethiopian Student Movement (1950-78), which she conducted as the recipient of the Global Research Network Grant managed by SOAS University of London (2019-2021).
+Gebremichael's research outcome led to an archival exhibition titled Kibibilosh, which she curated at the Modern Art Museum, Gebre Kristos Desta Center in Addis Ababa (7 May – 28 July 2021).

-Netsanet’s Ph.D. studies consisted of the documentation of the oral memories of people who lived in Asmara between 1950 and 1975.
-She is currently working on a book manuscript entitled Memory in times of Ruptures: Reminiscing Asmara from Ethiopia based on her Ph.D.dissertation.
-Netsanet is also simultaneously preparingthe monograph for Women in the Ethiopian Student Movement (1950-1978).
+She is currently working on a book manuscript titled Tizita’s path to Reckoning: Reminiscing Asmara from Ethiopia 1998-2018, based on her Ph.D. dissertation.
+Gebremichael is also preparing a monograph on Women in the Ethiopian Student Movement (1950–1978).